Care and Counseling for New Immigrants

 6. Building IFI (Information for Immigrants) Network website

 In order to integrate resources of inter-ministries and protect rights and interests of new immigrants, the NIA built the IFI Network website (https://ifi.immigration.gov.tw) in 7 languages (Chinese, English, Vietnamese, Thai, Indonesian, Burmese, and Cambodian).
-The NIA also set up the official account of Line (ID is @ifitw) to provide information on welfare and rights of new immigrants offered by relevant competent authorities.
+The NIA has also launched an official Line account (ID:@ifitw) to offer up-to-date information on welfare benefits and rights for new immigrants, as provided by relevant competent authorities and local governments.

 Conclusion